Microsoft/azure-docs.hu-hu/articles/key-vault/general/tutorial-net-create-vault-azure-web-app.md

 #### <a name="update-the-code"></a>A kód frissítése

-Keresse meg és nyissa meg a Startup.cs fájlt a akvwebapp-projektben.
+Keresse meg és nyissa meg a Startup. cs fájlt a akvwebapp-projektben.

 Adja hozzá a következő sorokat a fejléchez: